 When we meet, we can discuss any aspect of your life including any difficulties, distress, dissatisfaction or uncertainty you might be experiencing.
 We would look to offer a space in which you can talk freely and openly about your thoughts and feelings, in a way that’s rarely possible with friends and family.
 However, what we talk about would be totally up to you.
 We would not ask you to divulge anything you did not feel ready to discuss.

 As you speak, we listen to you patiently and attentively, trying to perceive and understand things from your point of view.
-Gaining understanding, without judgement or criticism, and reflecting that understanding, can help you see things more clearly; possibly from a different perspective.
-Very often, taking the opportunity to explore whatever is concerning you in a safe, reflective and non-judgmental space can help you understand, address and resolve whatever difficulties you might be experiencing.
+Gaining understanding, without judgement or criticism, and reflecting that understanding, can help you see things more clearly; possibly from a fresh perspective.
+Often, exploring whatever is concerning you in a safe, reflective and non-judgmental space can help you understand, address and resolve whatever difficulties you might be experiencing.

 Where do I do from here?

-If you have any further questions about the counselling process, if you would like to make an appointment please don’t hesitate to call us on 0151 329 3637, or email email@example.com.
+If you have any further questions about the counselling process, if you would like to make an appointment please call us on 0151 329 3637, or email email@example.com.
 We look forward to hearing from you.